mesosphere-backup/dcos-metrics/DEMO.md

 In DCOS 1.7 EE (or newer), the module is already included, so these steps are mainly meant to be a reference for installing a custom build of the module, or for changing the module config.

-## Installing a custom build of the module (on EACH mesos-slave system)
+## Installing a custom build of the module

 The metrics module must be installed on **EACH** mesos-slave system that you want to forward metrics from.
 It's recommended that you try these steps end-to-end on a single mesos-slave before continuing to other mesos-slaves, to ensure that you have the configuration you want BEFORE deploying it across the cluster.